 Affordable housing options and diverse cultural amenities foster a sense of belonging and inclusivity.
 To achieve true liveability, Maitland must harmonise environmental sustainability and economic vitality, creating a balanced where all aspects of life complement each other seamlessly.

-1.1 Great neighbourhoods 1.2 Integrated movement
+1.2 Integrated movement